freealise/fretboard/README.md

 https://www.falstad.com/circuit/, tinkercad
 make it the size of ukulele

-math equation input keyboard for _spectrum_ not waveform
+fm instead of math input ?

 reverb (drawn waveform / recorded impulse response; from 3D model / pano with convolver / delays or AI ? https://www.google.com/search?q=3d+mesh+to+impulse+response)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?